flowhub/jsjob-ethereum/README.md

     npm test

-We use the [truffle](https://github.com/ConsenSys/truffle) framework, accessed wrapper `./truffle` script.
+We use the [truffle](https://github.com/ConsenSys/truffle) framework, accessed through wrapper `./truffle` script.
-Refer to their documentation for more interesting testcases.
+Refer to their documentation for more details on usage.

 ## Deploying a JobAgency